 Founder of GM electric truck partner quits amid allegations

-The company said late Sunday that Trevor Milton resigned and would defend himself against accusations that the company made false claims about its vehicles, allegations that Nikola has said are false.
+The company said late Sunday that Trevor Milton resigned and the departing executive chairman said he would defend himself against accusations that the company made false claims about its vehicles, allegations Nikola rejects.

+Milton said in a message to Nikola employees that he was stepping aside because “the focus should be on the company and its world-changing mission, not me.”

 Hindenburg said it had taken a short position in Nikola stock, which means it could profit if the stock goes down.